icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V1.md

 There are 2 types of distal Joint on this version of the forearm:

-* The ones which go inside a motor shaft to get anchored and as soon as the motor is spinning the cable rolls around the pulley and close the joint.
+* The ones which go inside a motor shaft to get anchored, and as soon as the motor is spinning the cable rolls around the pulley and close the joint.
 Those motors are <u>*perfectly*</u> identical - only the positions differ :

   > Thumb, Index & Middle distals